alexbev/alex_bevier/README.md

 # alex_bevier
 Hello!
 This is a collection of code chunks written by mean for a various amount of projects.
 Projects include data scraping, page rank algorithms, and data frame manipulation.
+The most current projects I've done are in the labeled folders in the main branch, while miscellaneous past projects are stored in sub-branches.
 Please contact me at abevier@umich.edu if you have any questions!